tlcada/commentpotato/server/README.md

 ### Prerequisites

-**Note!** The project may not work in production mode if the REST APIs have changed.

 Before you can run the project on localhost you have to create .env file to the project root directory.
 Add the following lines to the file:

 * BASIC_AUTH_USERNAME=root